January 2020 Yojana:- Download PDF Here

 - Post Disaster

-- Having a medium of communication in their own language or dialect can help in the strengthening the morale of the community.
+- Having a medium of communication in their own language or dialect can help in strengthening the morale of the community.

 - Community radio provides an indigenous solution to a problem that is being faced at a large scale in the country these days.